gentee/gentee/README.md

 ## Support

-If you have any questions and suggestions or would like to help in the development, add your issue in [Issues](https://github.com/gentee/gentee/issues).
+If you have any questions and suggestions or would like to help in the development, [add your issue here](https://github.com/gentee/gentee/issues).

 ## License